hsf-training/hsf-training-cicd-github/_episodes/08-adding-ci-to-your-code.md

         $COMPILER -g -O3 -Wall -Wextra -Wpedantic -o skim skim.cxx
 ```

 Note the extra line `container: rootproject/root:6.26.10-conda` that specifies the container image that we want to use.
-Since it comes pre-packages with ROOT we no longer need to have a step to install it.
+Since it comes pre-packaged with ROOT, we do not need to have a step to install it.
 This image also contains other tools that we will need for the rest of the tutorial.

 > ## Failed again???
 >